wtetsu/gaze/README.md

 ---

-I developed Gaze in order to deal with my every day's coding.
+Gaze was developed in order to support daily coding.

-Even though there are already many "update-and-run" type of tools, I would say Gaze is the best tool for quick coding because all the technical design decisions have been made for that purpose.
+Even though there are already many "update-and-run" type of tools, I would say Gaze is the best for quick coding because all the technical design decisions have been made for that purpose.

 # How to use Gaze

 The top priority of the Gaze's design is "easy to invoke".

-By this command, Gaze starts watching the files in the current directory.

 ```
 gaze .
 ```

-On another terminal, run `vi a.py` and edit it.
-Gaze executes a.py in response to your file modifications!
+Then, switch to another terminal and run `vi a.py`.
+Gaze executes a.py in response to your file modifications.

 ### Other examples

 Gaze at one file.
-You can just simply specify file names.

 ```
 gaze a.py